+So what can we learn from these teams in terms of creating our own fans It might all start with a great product but it’s the details that follow that make a real difference from the way you price your products to the support that you offer once youve sold it if you offer a great service and nurture the relationships that youve built with your customers, youll soon see your customers turning into fans.
 We see in non-league football, everyone is valued, from the kit man to the tea lady.
 If you can start with making your own members of staff your biggest fans, they will sell your service for you and help you grow.
 If you treat your groundsman with equal respect as your top goalscorer, you’re doing something right.
 Make the people you employ feel valued and that they are part of a club and theyll pay you back with immeasurable loyalty that provides you with a solid foundation to build.
 Read more about football and business:

 - Manchester United knocks Bayern Munich off top spot of football’s most valuable brands

 - The Premier League is getting richer with revenues increasing to 3.3bn

 - Turning your consumers into a “moderntribe”: Why football clubs have the most loyal fans

 Share this story